Illustrations about stories of Displacement at the Documentation Centre

 Since the beginning of the 20th century, millions of people have fled or been displaced.
-According to the Global Trends Report (UNHCR), 110 million people are currently affected.
-Behind these unfathomable dimensions lie countless individual fates.
-Illustrator Viktoria Cichoń (Vikunia) has drawn some of the stories of flight and displacement from our exhibitions.
+According to the Global Trends Report (UNHCR), over 122 million people are currently affected.

 Escape stories illustrated in the picture series: